Fenntasy/blog/_drafts/takeaways-dot-security-2016.markdown

 ## Multi factor auth

 A really great talk about multi factor authentification with an emphasis on the drawbacks of each method that exists for the moment.
-There are differents ways for multi factor auth : SMS auth, app auth and physical token.
-Each of these has the same difficulty: what happens if you lose your tokens.
-If you want to have a multi factor auth, you will need to think about UX and cost, not really about security because - even if it's better - it's not full proof.
-Loosing a master key for physical tokens will force you to renew every token.
+You need to be aware that it's not an imprenetrable security, even with physical tokens, you could have a breach and you need to know how to respond when someone loses its key: a lost physical token, a lost phone or a phone number change.
+You can't have the support people just throw a new one by weakly ("what's your birthday?") verifying the identity of the caller because you become susceptible to social engineering.
+There are ways around that, but you need to put this into consideration when choosing multi auth.

 ## Content Security Policy